Test ID: GIP Gastrointestinal Pathogen Panel, PCR, Feces

 Request add on test: E157C / Escherichia coli O157:H7 Culture, Feces |

 MCL will report results to the client for additional cultures when ordered.
-If cultures are positive and the client is in need of the isolated organism (eg, Campylobacter, Salmonella, Shigella, Yersinia or Vibrio species, or E coli O157:H7) for submission to a public health laboratory, the client needs to call MCL and request that the isolates be returned to them (the client).
+If cultures are positive and the client needs the isolated organism (eg, Campylobacter, Salmonella, Shigella, Yersinia or Vibrio species, or E coli O157:H7) for submission to a public health laboratory, the client needs to call MCL and request that the isolates be returned to them (the client).
 The client will be responsible for submitting the isolates to the appropriate public health department.
 Positive culture results will also be reported via the Electronic Clinical Laboratory Reporting System.

 Alternatively (not preferred), clients who want a patient specimen returned from MCL should call 800-533-1710 as soon as possible, at the latest within 96 hours of specimen collection, to request that MCL return an aliquot of the submitted specimen to them.
 Clients will be responsible for submitting specimens to appropriate public health departments.